libretro/docs/docs/guides/retroachievements.md

 Cores that are not listed as supported are likely to have issues with achievement logic, and tickets from players using those can be closed without investigation.

-In the future, it is likely that unsupported cores will not be blocked in hardcore mode, as well.
+In the future, it is likely that unsupported cores will be blocked in hardcore mode, as well.